sameer-shelavale/x2form/README.md

 You are however free to extend the current renderers or implement your own.
 Remember renderer MUST implement *X2Form\Interfaces\Renderer* interface.

-## customising the form layout and positioning of elements using templates
+## Customising the form layout and positioning of elements using templates
-There are times when you don't want the default two column layout of the form and you want more control on positioning of the individual fields in the form.
+There are times when you don't want the default two column vertical layout of the form and you want more control on positioning of the individual fields in the form.
+Even the buttons come up one below another.(May be I should add a button-group type in future)

-In such situations the templates come really handy.
+In such situations the templates come really handy, using templates you can organize the form and position the elements as you want.

+A X2Form template is a normal html/php file, all the data within the `<body>` and `</body>` tags is used as form template, the html `<head>` part is discarded, this is allows you to use any html editor to quickly make the template.

+To place a Form Element in the template, just write text [ELEMENTNAME] in that place, here ELEMENTNAME is the *name* of Element.

+After rendering the [ELEMENTNAME] will be replaced by actual html for the element.

+So, for FIRST_NAME in, we can put in [FIRST_NAME]

+Similarly, to place the label for element , put in [FIRST_NAME_label]  notice the suffix _label here and to show the description use [FIRST_NAME_description].

+While doing all this remember that you MUST NOT specify the `<FORM>` tag in the template the renderer places `<form>` tag around the template data automatically.

 ##

 *Special thanks to JetBrains(http://www.jetbrains.com) for granting free license of jetBrains PHPStorm IDE for this project and their relentless support to the open-source community.